nicolaischneider/cmdmgr/README.md

 The repo for the official killer command manager to make the management of the many cool ass commands we have easier then ever.

 ## Todos
-- [ ] Option to pull/push latest changes from global folder
 - [ ] last task: the tool should be installed on the system such that we cann call `cmdmgr` from anywhere
 - [ ] Finalize README with proper description and detailed usage explanation